Notice About Coronavirus (COVID-19)

-Appointments, screenings, procedures and surgeries are now being scheduled at Weiss Memorial Hospital
+Appointments, screenings, procedures, and surgeries are actively being scheduled at Weiss Memorial Hospital.

 Steps we’re taking to maximize safety:

 - All doctors, nurses, and clinicians are wearing masks and are screened for symptoms at the beginning of all shifts.

 - We are rigorously cleaning and sanitizing patient exam rooms between each and every patient.

 - Our operating rooms and equipment are sterilized with cleaning products approved for use against COVID-19.